jvs-dev/LearnGami/README.md

 # Algoritmo Humano Frontend

-Frontend application for the Algoritmo Humano challenge built with Next.js.
+Frontend application for the LearnGami challenge built with Next.js.

 ## API Integration